Slide

 Generic Requirements

-From 1st January 2021, the Protocol on Ireland/Northern applies.
-The IE/NI Protocol is subject to periodic consent of the Northern Ireland Executive and Assembly, the initial period of application extending to 4 years after the end of the transition period.
-The EU rules apply to Northern Ireland and it is assimilated to an EU member state.
+From 1 January 2021, the Protocol on Ireland/Northern Ireland entered into effect.
+The Protocol is subject to periodic consent by the Northern Ireland Assembly, with the initial period of application extending for four years following the conclusion of the transition period.
+Under the Protocol, EU rules continue to apply in Northern Ireland, which is thereby treated, for regulatory purposes, as if it were an EU Member State.

 Food